Other labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12.

 would work.

-to remove changes to lorem-ipsum.txt
+git restore to remove changes to lorem-ipsum.txt from

 previous example.